PennyLaneAI/pennylane/doc/introduction/circuits.rst

     :target: javascript:void(0);

-In PennyLane, quantum computations are represented as *quantum node* objects.
-A quantum node or QNode is used to declare the quantum circuit, and also ties the computation to a specific device that executes it.
+In PennyLane, quantum computations, which involve the execution of one or more quantum circuits, are represented as *quantum node* objects.
+A quantum node is used to declare the quantum circuit, and also ties the computation to a specific device that executes it.

 QNodes can interface with any of the supported numerical and machine learning libraries---:doc:`NumPy <interfaces/numpy>`,